Flour Massacre: Background

-Since Hamas, a group labeled as terrorists by the US, the EU and others, was elected in 2007, Gaza has been under an Israeli blockade which has restricted the flow of goods and movement in and out of the Gaza Strip.
+Since Hamas was elected in 2007, Gaza has been under an Israeli blockade which has restricted the flow of goods and movement in and out of the Gaza Strip.
 On 7 October, militants from Hamas broke into Israeli territory, killing over 1,200 Israelis, civilians and soldiers, with another 251 taken hostage.
 In response, Israel implemented a tightened complete blockade on Gaza, preventing the entry of any humanitarian aid on 9 October.
-By 18 October, Israel announced it would allow food, water, and medicine to be delivered to a "safe zone" in west Khan Younis in southern Gaza, distributed by the United Nations.
+By 18 October, Israel announced it would allow food, water, and medicine to be delivered to a "safe zone" in west Khan Yunis in southern Gaza, distributed by the United Nations (UN).
 Continued issues were seen with the delivery of aid into Gaza, with fluctuating numbers of trucks and aid parcels, destruction of convoy vehicles by the Israel Defense Forces (IDF), Israeli civilians and officials blocking aid in protests, and IDF statements that Hamas leadership was stockpiling and controlling the aid's distribution.
 (Note: After the IDF stated Hamas was stealing humanitarian aid, David M. Satterfield, a senior U.S. envoy, stated there was no evidence to support Israel's claims.)
 On 27 January, the International Court of Justice issued preliminary measures ordering Israel to "enable the provision of urgently needed basic services and humanitarian assistance" to Gaza.
-In late February, Amnesty International and Human Rights Watch stated Israel was failing to comply with this order.
+In late February, Amnesty International and Human Rights Watch (HRW) stated Israel was failing to comply with this order.

-Concerns about the sparse amount of aid being allowed into Gaza and the chaos it could generate was highlighted by Jan Egeland of the Norwegian Refugee Council who described an aid delivery being looted by desperate civilians due to the low amount of aid.
-Israel also faced criticism for creating "lawlessness" after killing the Gaza police responsible for safeguarding humanitarian aid.
+Concerns about the sparse amount of aid being allowed into Gaza and the chaos it could generate was highlighted by Jan Egeland of the Norwegian Refugee Council (NRC) who described an aid delivery being looted by desperate civilians due to the low amount of aid.
+Israel also faced criticism for creating "lawlessness" after killing the Gazan police responsible for safeguarding humanitarian aid.
 The New York Times reported "spiraling lawlessness" and desperation in the area after Israel's invasion of the Gaza Strip.
 Axios reported that armed gangs have been attacking and looting aid trucks since Hamas police have quit due to Israeli attacks.